-Martin Snodin
+Martin Snodin or Kevin Stockton

 Fire equipment safety checks are included within our annual risk assessment, including things like the safety lighting, the fire blanket and extinguishers.
 The latter are subject to yearly inspection and need replacing from time to time.
-The last inspection was carried out on April 2022 by:
+The last inspection was carried out on April 2023 by: